kaust-rccl/ksl-docs/docs/source/job_schd/slurm/commands.rst

 Common commands
 ================

-Slurm provides different commands are utilities to interact with a cluster.
+Slurm offers various commands and utilites for interacting with a cluster.
-We start with listing some basic commands every user of KSL computational platforms should be aware of.
+The following sections list the fundamental commands that every user on KSL computational platforms should be familiar with.

 Slurm utilities
 ===============